tjmahr/polypoly/README.md

 ![](fig/README-example-1.png)

-We can also plot raw polynomials, but that display is less useful because the x-axis corresponds to the row number of polynomial matrix.
+We can also plot raw polynomials, but that display is less useful because the *x*-axis corresponds to the row number of polynomial matrix.

 ``` r
 poly_raw_mat  <- poly(-10:10, degree = 3, raw = TRUE)